robinozer/chefs-table/README.md

     margin: 8px 0;
     box-sizing: border-box;**

+- The CSS code shown below in bold was used to add spacing and a border in the form element, taken from: https://www.w3schools.com/w3css/w3css_input.asp

+    **class="w3-input w3-border-0"**

-### Media
+### Media ###

-- The hero image was taken by (open source) Arjuun Sreekumar on [Pexels]: https://www.pexels.com/sv-se/foto/mat-halsosam-rod-tradgard-2006333/
+- The hero image was taken by (open source) Arjuun Sreekumar on [Pexels](https://www.pexels.com/sv-se/foto/)mat-halsosam-rod-tradgard-2006333/
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.